ncbi/amr/README.md

                         Minimum coverage of reference protein sequence
                         (default: 0.5).
   -t TRANSLATION_TABLE, --translation_table TRANSLATION_TABLE
                         Translation table for blastx (default: 11).
+More info may be found at https://www.ncbi.nlm.nih.gov/Taxonomy/
+                        Utils/wprintgc.cgi?mode=c
   -s, --show_output     Show the stdout and stderr output from the pipeline
                         execution.
   -p, --protein         Amino-acid sequences to search using BLASTP and HMMER